mitchejj-attic/mitchejj.github.com/pages/arch-on-flash.md

 ---
 {% include JB/setup %}
 {% include stderr/setup %}
 The first step is to download the official ISO, well maybe.
 I've never been able to make any of my MacBook's to boot the EFISTUB.
-In fact I haven't been able to make a VM boot an EFISTUB yet.
+Maybe adding the boot options `noapic`, `noapic`, `nomodeset` In fact I haven't been able to make a VM boot an EFISTUB yet.
 Before writeing this little post I was never able to get any version of Linux to boot off a flash drive on my MacBook (2,1)

 		### Are Comments
 	# run this as root or sudo